fletcher456/catering-order-manager/README.md

 2. GitHub Actions will automatically build and deploy to GitHub Pages
 3. Your site will be available at `https://yourusername.github.io/repository-name`

+**Note**: The GitHub Actions workflow has been configured to use direct Vite commands (`npx vite build --base ./`) to ensure compatibility with static hosting requirements.

 ### Manual Setup

 1. Go to your repository's Settings → Pages